turingschool-examples/javascript-basics-challenge/README.md

 `myArray.pad(0)` should always return an array equal to `myArray`.

 `pad` should always return a **new object**, i.e., it should not modify the original array.

+**Note: you'll want to use what you learned about extending built-in JavaScript objects in the previous exercise.**

 ### 5. Count Numbers Between